-Some materials require more maintenance than others in order to last.
+Some materials, like wood, require more maintenance than others in order to last.
 Along with your purchase we provide a door care & maintenance guide which will assist in caring for your new doors.
 It’s also worth remembering that some materials naturally require less maintenance than others: glass, for example, is a low-maintenance material, although does need regular cleaning in order to look its best.

 Whilst natural timber can require maintenance ongoing, and depending on where you are geographically located maintenance could be required as often as monthly or quarterly.

 It goes without saying that any materials used in an entry door need to be robust enough to cope with everyday wear and tear, including bumps, knocks and heavy traffic.
 Not only does the door itself need to be made from durable materials, it’s also essential that fittings and fixtures are designed so as not to break, splinter or deteriorate.